By: Jessina Thomas, MD & Christine Waasdorp Hurtado, MD, FAAP

 About Dr. Thomas

-Jessina Thomas, MD, is an Assistant Professor in the Department of Pediatrics at UT Southwestern Medical Center.
+Jessina Thomas, MD, is a pediatric gastroenterologist in Texas and an Assistant Professor in the Department of Pediatrics at UT Southwestern Medical Center.
 She is a member of the American Academy of Pediatrics and North American Society of Pediatric Gastroenterology and Nutrition.

 |